Congenital pulmonary airway malformation: Imaging

 The earliest point at which a CPAM can be detected is by prenatal ultrasound.
 The classic description is of an echogenic lung mass that gradually disappears over subsequent ultrasounds.
 The disappearance is due to the malformation becoming filled with fluid over the course of the gestation, allowing the ultrasound waves to penetrate it more easily and rendering it invisible on sonographic imaging.
 When a CPAM is rapidly growing, either solid or with a dominant cyst, they have a higher incidence of developing venous outflow obstruction, cardiac failure and ultimately hydrops fetalis.
 If hydrops is not present, the fetus has a 95% chance of survival.
 When hydrops is present, risk of fetal demise is much greater without in utero surgery to correct the pathophysiology.
-The greatest period of growth is during the end of the second trimester, between 20–26 weeks.
+The greatest period of growth is during the end of the second trimester, between 20 and 26 weeks.

 A measure of mass volume divided by head circumference, termed cystic adenomatoid malformation volume ratio (CVR) has been developed to predict the risk of hydrops.
 The lung mass volume is determined using the formula (length × width × anteroposterior diameter ÷ 2), divided by head circumference.
 With a CVR greater than 1.6 being considered high risk.
 Fetuses with a CVR less than 1.6 and without a dominant cyst have less than a 3% risk of hydrops.
 After delivery, if the patient is symptomatic, resection is mandated.
 If the infant is asymptomatic, the need for resection is a subject of debate, though it is usually recommended.
 Development of recurrent infections, rhabdomyosarcoma, adenocarcinomas in situ within the lung malformation have been reported.